Politics of Rhodesia: 1969 (UDI) constitution

 The Rhodesian Front government eventually drafted a completely new constitution.
-This further entrenched white minority rule and made the country a republic, following a referendum result in favour in 1969.
+This further entrenched white minority rule and made the country a republic, following the 1969 Rhodesian constitutional referendum in favour.
 Under this new constitution, there was a bicameral Parliament consisting of an indirectly elected Senate of Rhodesia, and a directly elected House of Assembly of Rhodesia, in which the majority of seats were reserved for whites even more effectively than was the case under the Constitution of 1961.
 The new office of President was a ceremonial post, with executive power remaining with the Prime Minister.

 The 1969 Constitution modified the detailed provision for electoral rolls and seats in the Assembly.
-The most significant 1969 modifications were that cross voting was abolished and the B roll was reserved for non-Europeans.
-The Assembly constituencies were reformed so that there were 50 A roll, and 8 B roll seats.
-It was provided that the number of B roll seats would rise over time in line with the proportion of total personal income tax paid by blacks until a total of 50 black seats was reached.
-In addition to the B roll seats, the African tribal chiefs were able to elect another 8 members.
+The most significant modifications were that cross-voting was abolished and the B roll was reserved for non-Europeans.
+The Assembly constituencies were reformed so that there were 50 A-roll and 8 B-roll seats.
+It was provided that the number of B-roll seats would rise over time in line with the proportion of total personal income tax paid by blacks until a total of 50 black seats was reached.
+In addition to the B-roll seats, the African tribal chiefs were able to elect another 8 members.
 The immediate result of this arrangement was that 270,000 whites had 50 seats and 6 million Africans had 8 seats in the Assembly, with a handful of African chiefs having 8 seats as well.

 The new Constitution gave a clear indication of where the architects of UDI thought Rhodesia should go in political terms.
 The concept of "separate development" for blacks and whites was written into that constitution.
 The concept of eventual parity of parliamentary representation between the races was also adopted.
 This last feature underpinned the concept of 'equal partnership between black and white' as an alternative to majority rule.
 However, the leaders of the UDI state made it clear that parity of representation could be deferred indefinitely, if not for ever.
 White immigration figures for the 1960s encouraged them to believe that it might be possible to significantly alter the demographic balance, given enough time.